 Bit Name Function 7:0 PCA0[7:0] PCA Counter/Timer Low Byte.
 The PCA0L register holds the low byte (LSB) of the 16-bit PCA Counter/Timer.
+Note: When the WDTE bit is set to 1, the PCA0L register cannot be modified by software.
+To change the contents of the PCA0L register, the Watchdog Timer must first be disabled.

-SFR Definition 34.6.
-PCA0H: PCA Counter/Timer High Byte
+SFR Definition 29.6.
+PCA0H: PCA0 Counter/Timer High Byte